🇩🇪

 Manufacturing generates more data than ever before.
 Sensors, machine controls, ERP systems, and quality stations produce large volumes of operational data every day.
 Without the right tools, that data sits unused.

 Machine learning and deep learning change that.
 They analyze complex datasets and identify patterns that manual analysis cannot match in speed or accuracy.
-AI has become essential for manufacturers who want to stay competitive.

 The Foundation: A Connected Factory